 The biggest problem for most is the invisible health problems bad toilet decisions create, like getting into the water source and causing drinking water pollution.

-This is how things like Giardia and other waterborne diseases are spread, by people not washing their hands and/or properly disposing of their waste.
+This is how things like Giardia and other waterborne diseases are spread, by people not washing their hands and properly disposing of their waste.

-Feces can also contain harmful bacteria like E. coli which can cause severe sickness in people, it is important to always practice proper hygiene to help prevent the spread of these diseases.
+Feces can also contain harmful bacteria like E. coli, which can cause severe sickness in people, and it is essential always to practice proper hygiene to help prevent the spread of these diseases.

 Dangerous to Trail Maintenance Crews

-Trail crews will frequently move about the areas around the trails to maintain them and they. quite commonly will get exposed to poorly executed bathroom trips and the health risks that come with it.
+Trail crews will frequently move about the areas around the trails to maintain them, and they often get exposed to poorly executed bathroom trips and the health risks that come with them.

-One of the most common dangers to trail crews is coming in contact with rocks that are smeared with human poop which is a dangerous to their health let alone gross.
+One of the most common dangers to trail crews is coming in contact with rocks smeared with human poop, which is dangerous to their health, let alone gross.

-They manage keeping the trail pristine and ready for your use, please make sure to think about the others who may be impacted by your use and leave it better.
+They manage to keep the trail pristine and ready for your use.
+Please think about the others who may be impacted by your use and leave it better.

 Final Thoughts on Toilet Paper Use on a Thru-Hike

-In the end, how you choose to deal with your waste while out on the trail is completely up to you but it is important to have a plan and be prepared.
+Ultimately, dealing with your waste while out on the trail is entirely up to you, but having a plan and preparation is crucial.